callumdisney/ArithmeticSkills/README.md

 * Storing the results in a log file (there is [an example of the log file](https://github.com/bigmancallum/ArithmeticSkills/blob/main/results.txt) included in this repository)

 ## Versions?
 The main code is located at [main.py](https://github.com/bigmancallum/ArithmeticSkills/blob/main/main.py).
-There is a version wihtout the division operator, which can make for some nasty questions, located at [withoutDiv.py](https://github.com/bigmancallum/ArithmeticSkills/blob/main/withoutDiv.py).
+There is a version wihtout the division operator located at [withoutDiv.py](https://github.com/bigmancallum/ArithmeticSkills/blob/main/withoutDiv.py), as the division operator can make for some nasty questions.

 ## More?
 Perhaps I will add more at some point.
 Perhaps not.
 We'll see.